Akoykka/Akoykka/README.md

 ### Hive 42 Student,

 Problem oriented code enthusiast.
-C/C++
 Former salesperson turned into a fledling developer.

+⚡Under construction⚡

 <!--
 **Akoykka/Akoykka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.